 Meet our specialists

-To start planning your vacation to Belle Mont Farm at Kittitian Hill
+Call us on 6469186980 to start planning your vacation to Belle Mont Farm at Kittitian Hill

 Located on the north coast between Mount Liamuiga and the Caribbean Sea, Belle Mont Farm forms part of the Kittitian Hill development; a unique vacation destination and the brainchild of world famous architect Bill Bensley.
 Each property offers seclusion through a range of detached one bedroom cottages and four bedroom guesthouses, all perfectly positioned to make the most of the tropical forest that surrounds the hotel.
 Verandas on two sides and a porch or pool deck offer breathtaking views over the neighboring islands of St Eustacius, St Martin, St Barths and Saba, whilst the hotel's attention to detail offer everything else you would expect from a luxury, boutique resort.

 The relaxed Caribbean vibe can be felt everywhere at Belle Mont Farm.
 Nothing is too much trouble.
 All cottages have both alfresco rainwater showers and a freestanding bath, which are perfectly balanced with the high ceilings and beautiful linens you expect from a true luxury hotel.
 In room refrigerators are fully stocked with a selection of natural wine chosen by the hotel's Sommelier which beautifully compliment the locally sourced organic fresh food.

 Relaxation is the focus at Belle Mont Farm and every inch has been designed with this in mind.
 Either outside on your private terrace or as part of your own personal cinema experience with giant pull down projectors and tablets pre-loaded with movies.